-Santander Consumer Bank AG (SCB) is a fully owned subsidiary of Santander Consumer Finance S.A., Spain (SCF), and is ultimately owned by Banco Santander S.A.
-(Spain) (Santander).
-With total assets of €39.9 billion as of December 2020 (excluding retained securitisations), SCB is one of the largest dedicated German consumer lenders with a clear focus on retail auto financing and a strong market position within the non-captive automotive finance space.
+Santander Consumer Bank AG (SCB) is a fully owned subsidiary of Santander Consumer Finance S.A., Spain (SCF) and is ultimately owned by Banco Santander S.A.
+(Spain) (Santander, A2 stable/A2 stable, baa1).
+With total assets of €45.4 billion as of December 2021 (excluding retained securitisations), SCB is one of the largest dedicated German consumer lenders with a clear focus on retail auto financing and a strong market position within the non-captive automotive finance space.

-The bank and its subsidiaries predominantly provide car finance along the life cycle of the vehicle, including used car lending, new car loans and leases, as well as dealer financing (58.4% of the lending portfolio of the bank and its subsidiaries as of year-end 2020).
+The bank and its subsidiaries predominantly provide car finance along the life cycle of the vehicle, including used car lending, new car loans and leases, as well as dealer financing.
 The bank leverages its large customer base from its position as Germany's second-largest auto finance company (largest manufacturer-independent) and its smaller durable goods financing activities to generate cross-selling opportunities for its branch-based and direct financing offerings in consumer and mortgage lending.
+As of December 2021, consumer lending in SCB's mobility, consumer financial services and direct lending business segments accounted for 67.1% (December 2020: 65.7%) of loans to customers, with retail mortgages accounting for 8.7% (December 2020: 9.3%) and car dealer financing for 4.7% (December 2020: 5.6%) of the loan book.
 Outside its retail banking activities and as a member of the international Santander network, SCB offers cross-border banking services to an export-oriented German corporate customer base.

-Headquartered in Moenchengladbach in Germany, SCB acts as the captive auto finance company for the Volvo and Mazda car brands in Germany, and holds a 51% share in Hyundai Capital Bank Europe GmbH and a 50% share in PSA Bank Deutschland GmbH.
-As of year-end 2020, SCB had 3,075 employees and operated through 209 branches in Germany.
+Headquartered in Moenchengladbach in Germany, SCB acts as the captive auto finance company for the Volvo and Mazda car brands in Germany, and holds a 51% share in Hyundai Capital Bank Europe GmbH (HCBE) and a 50% share in PSA Bank Deutschland GmbH.

+As of year-end 2021, SCB had 2,868 employees and operated through 189 branches in Germany.